JohnStrunk/wahoo-results/docs/faq.md

 1. Ensure {{ WR }} is looking for the [start lists in the correct directory](quickstart.md#set-the-start-list-directory).

-## The event and heat number are wrong.
+## The event and heat number are wrong

 The event and heat number are read from the `DO4` result file.
 Ensure the Dolphin software displays the correct event and heat number for each race.

-## My Chromecast devices aren't being discovered.
+## My Chromecast devices aren't being discovered

 When the application starts, it can take several seconds to discover the Chromecasts on the local network.
 If your device still doesn't appear after a